Securing local markets and sales across the Mornington Peninsula

 We acknowledge them as the Traditional Owners and pay our respects to Elders, past and present.

-On 1st January 2022, the PPWCMA is integrating into Melbourne Water.
-From this date, Melbourne Water will be responsible for managing the Port Phillip and Western Port Regional Catchment Strategy and this website.
+On 1st January 2022, the PPWCMA was integrated into Melbourne Water.
+From this date, Melbourne Water has been responsible for managing the Port Phillip and Western Port Regional Catchment Strategy and this website.